PassiveLemon/lemonake/modules/nixos/wivrn/README.md

 }
 ```
 > [!NOTE]
-> Note that the application option should be a list with package as the first element, but just using a package also works.
+> Note that the application option should be a list with a package as the first element, but just using a package also works.